yxu233/Optic_Nerve-Teaching/README.md

            python3 main_UNet.py

-  2. Then navigate the GUI
-   *  First thing that appears prompts you to enter some parameters for the analysis:
-       1. Scale = scale of image in um/px
-       2. min Length = minimum length threshold for sheaths (default 12 um)
-       3. Senstivity = length factor for cells that are single or doubly ensheathed (2 == lowest, 4 == highest sensitivity)
-   *	Then navigate to and select the directory you wish to save the output
-   *	Then navigate to and select the directory that contains the ".tiff" images to be analyzed

   ### 3. Understanding the output/results:
   Under the directory you selected to save all files, you should find:
-  * all_fibers_image_name-of-file.pkl   --- contains sheaths identified in original matrix form
-  * all_fibers_image_name-of-file.png   --- sheaths identified with cell labels as PNG
-  * candidates0_name-of-file.tif        --- candidates selected for analysis
-  * final_image_name-of-file.tif        --- sheaths overlaid ontop of original input image
-  * masked_out_dil_name-of-file.csv     --- Output data corresponding to EACH INDIVIDUAL input image
-    * Within this file, the rows, from top to bottom, correspond to:
-       1. lengths of individual sheaths (in pixels, each excel array is a single sheath)
-       2. number of ensheathed cells identified
-       3. number of sheaths per cell (each excel array is a single cell)
-       4. mean sheath length per cell (each excel array is a single cell)
-       5. number of candidate cells analyzed
-       6. number of total cell nuclei identified

-  * A folder named "combined_CSVs" which contains: the raw data from EACH INDIVIDUAL input image is then combined in the files "Result_masked_out....csv".
-There should be 4 combined files, each corresponding to a specific parameter from the raw data (cells, lengths, mSLC, num_sheaths).
-Within each of these excel sheets, each row contains the raw data from the original INDIVIDUAL input image .csvs.

   For examples of these files, check under "Results/Demo-data-output/"